Having an Over-the-Air TV converter box that also can DVR and record TV shows is a nice option to have.

 It is also popular with cord cutters looking for a low-cost OTA DVR.

-Like most budget units while low-cost there is no built-in storage which needs to be bought separately.
+Like most budget units, while low-cost, there is no built-in storage that needs to be bought separately.

-The Tablo Dual LITE is a good unit for recording OTA TV but does cost more compared to the budget units.
+The Tablo Dual LITE is a good unit for recording OTA TV but costs more than the budget units.